MilesCranmer/SymbolicRegression.jl/docs/src/algorithms.md

 ### Automatic Differentiation Integration

-Constants are optimized using automatic differentiation for exact gradients:
+Constants are optimized with classical optimizers and automatic differentiation:

-- **Backend**: Uses Enzyme.jl when available for reverse-mode AD
+- **Backend**: Uses DifferentiationInterface/ADTypes; can leverage Enzyme.jl when selected
-- **Fallback**: Forward-mode differentiation for compatibility
+- **Fallback**: If no AD backend is set, Optim.jl uses gradient-free/finite-difference paths (Newton for single-constant, BFGS otherwise)
-- **Optimization target**: Minimize prediction error on dataset
+- **Target**: Minimize the predictive loss on the dataset (cost is derived from the loss)

 ## Algorithm Parameters and Tuning